I work with photographers and wedding businesses that want to generate more traffic, more enquiries, more bookings and grow your business using SEO.

 Most wedding photographer websites follow a certain structure.

 There is the home page, then a few ‘top level’ pages like ‘About’, ‘Prices’, ‘Portfolio’ and ‘Contact’.

 Below that, you’ll have blog posts telling the story of a specific wedding/shoot etc.

-I usually see people attempting to optimize these ‘top level’ pages, so their pricing page might actually be called ‘Cheshire Wedding Photographer Prices’, the about page will probably be ‘About Manchester Wedding Photographer’ and of course, the contact page will be ‘Contact North West Wedding Photographer’.
+I usually see people attempting to optimize these ‘top level’ pages, so their pricing page might actually be called ‘Gloucestershire Wedding Photographer Prices’, the about page will probably be ‘About Oxfordshire Wedding Photographer’ and of course, the contact page will be ‘Contact Cotswolds Wedding Photographer’.

 In days gone by, maybe that worked, but I always recommend against that now.